Best Mountain Bike Helmet

 If you crash while wearing a helmet, then you’ll need to see if the foam inside is damaged.
 If it is, then you know you need a new helmet because the helmet won’t offer the same type of protection after the initial crash.

-While the type of helmet you purchase for your outdoor mountain biking adventures can vary depending on what you need, you do want to consider a decent helmet that will protect your head from impact.
-The helmets provided on this list all offer excellent head protection, and some come with extra features that make them cost more.
+While the type of helmet you purchase for your outdoor mountain biking adventures can vary depending on what you need and what terrain you will find yourself biking in, you do want to consider a decent helmet that will protect your head from impact.
+The helmets provided on this list all offer excellent head protection, and some come with extra features that make them cost more but may be worth it depending if they appeal to your type of riding.

 The fit is the most important thing to consider when you are buying your helmet, so make sure you select something that fits you well.
 After that, you have a variety of features and benefits to choose from depending on what you need in your helmet.